semanticweights/tarok/README.md

     - `make`
     - `python3` (tested with 3.7.4)
 3. Create a new virtual environment and activate it
-4. Run `pip install --upgrade pip setuptools`
+4. Run `python3 -m pip install --upgrade pip setuptools`
-5. Run `pip install -r tarok/python/requirements.txt`
+5. Run `python3 -m pip install -r tarok/python/requirements.txt`
 6. Run `./tarok/install.sh`
 7. Add Python modules to `PYTHONPATH` (see output from the previous step)